VaibhavUgratara/bg-web/backend-ts/README.md

 ### 3. Access Mongo Express
 Open your browser and go to [http://localhost:8081](http://localhost:8081) to access Mongo Express.

+username: admin

+password: pass

 ### 4. Stop and Remove Containers
 To stop and remove the containers, run: